Ensono/stacks-dotnet/src/api/README.md

 Pre-requisites for running locally are:

-  - STACKS_NUGET for Amido Stacks nuget repo = `https://amido-dev.pkgs.visualstudio.com/_packaging/Stacks/nuget/v3/index.json`
+  - STACKS_NUGET is default NugGet = `https://api.nuget.org/v3/index.json`
-  - STACKS_NUGET_TOKEN - PAT token you need to obtain from one of the team
+  - STACKS_NUGET_TOKEN - For publishing you will need to create a ApiKey for NuGet Org.
   - COSMOSDB_KEY - primary key to use in authentication against the CosmosDB
   - appsettings.Development.json - you will need to place your own CosmosDBURI